Genereux-akotenou/Genereux-akotenou.github.io/src/content/blog/chatgpt-energy-impact-2.md

 ---
-title: 'The Environmental and Ethical Impact of Large Language Models: A Deep Dive into ChatGPT and Its Implications'
+title: 'Environmental & Ethical Impact of Large Language Models: '
+description: >-
-description: 'As AI models like ChatGPT become more prevalent, we need to examine their environmental footprint and ethical considerations.
-This article explores the energy consumption, environmental impact, server infrastructure, and the responsibilities of users and developers in managing AI responsibly.'
+    As AI models like ChatGPT become more prevalent, we need to examine their environmental footprint and ethical considerations.
+This article explores the energy consumption, environmental impact, server infrastructure, and the responsibilities of users and developers in managing AI responsibly.
-pubDate: 'Oct 18, 2024'
+pubDate: 2024-10-18T00:00:00.000Z
 heroImage: '../../assets/images/chatgpt-impact.webp'
 category: 'AI Ethics & Responsible Innovation'
 tags: ['AI', 'ChatGPT', 'Energy Consumption', 'Ethics', 'Responsible AI']